 The Palm Springs Air Museum gives visitors a chance to experience firsthand the sacrifice our flyers made in preserving the freedom we take for granted.
 It’s a worthwhile stop on your next getaway, and the perfect opportunity to pay homage to those heroes.

 The museum is home to one of the nation’s largest collection of World War II flying aircraft that are all displayed in modern, climate-controlled hangars.

-Over 30 fighters and bombers are in the collection including a P-51 mustang, a Lockheed Shooting Star, a Spitfire, and even the famous F-14 Tomcat, many of which are available for special events where visitors can take a seat in the cockpit foe a once in a lifetime experience.
+Over 30 fighters and bombers are in the collection including a P-51 Mustang, a Lockheed Shooting Star, a Spitfire, and even the famous F-14 Tomcat, many of which are available for special events where visitors can take a seat in the cockpit for a once in a lifetime experience.

 The experience allows you to sit in the cockpit of a P-51 on a mission over war-torn France, or dog fighting with the German Luftwaffe.
 Call ahead for details so you can strap on your flight cap and be aboard the next mission.

 As you wander through the museum visitors will find themselves surrounded by thousands of artifacts, memorabilia, and various uniforms from World War as well as a huge collection of very rare and original combat photography, artworks, and murals.

 Many veterans volunteer here their time to lead group tours, and while the guide adds a few dollars to the cost of admission, the knowledge gained is priceless.

 Where else can you get firsthand accounts of what really happened, through the eyes of real-life war heroes?
 Be sure not to miss the Buddy Rodgers Theater, which shows daily military documentaries or the extensive library that houses over 8,000 volumes primarily related to aviation and military history.